Skip to main content

 Assets

 Your app can use images and assets like in any other web app.
 However, there are several mandatory assets that every Overwolf app needs.
-In the sample manifest above, all mandatory icons have been configured: icon, icon_gray and launcher_icon.
+In the example manifest.json above, all the mandatory icons have been configured:

 OPK package

-An OPK package is actually a ZIP package: To create it, just ZIP all of your files together, and then manually change the file extension from ZIP to OPK.
+An OPK package is actually a ZIP package.
+To create it, just ZIP all of your files together, then change the file extension from ZIP to OPK.
 Double clicking a valid (AND SIGNED) OPK will install the package as a new Overwolf app.

 Safety & Security

-1. Each app goes through a full review process.
+1. Each app goes through a comprehensive review process.

 2. Each app is hosted separately in its own web browser, and each web browser runs as a separate process.